tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Bunch of firsts
+Bunch of firsts.
+Was an interesting journey for a team that not many people thought about to a team that a lot of people began actively hating

-**What would success look like?** They've been off the grid for so long, we have no idea where they currently stand.
-Based off the trajectory of the their last DPC Tour... probably not good?
-But then again, WEU is the most represented region at this TI, so how bad is 6th place really?
+**What would success look like?** No other team in history has ever won every major of the season.
+Winning a TI on top of that would be the perfect icing on the cake, feather in the hat, other idiom here

 **What to spam in Twitch chat when GG are winning?** `VEGAN POWER`